MUNsdh/readthedocs/docs/source/Resin.rst

 * UV light for curing
 * Funnel (transfer resin from different containers)
 * Paper towels for cleaning small spills and resting resin soaked objects on
-* Snippers/cutters to remove support materialECHO is on.
+* Snippers/cutters to remove support material